michael2008/ME-Live-Doc/docs/user-guide.md

 <img src="https://cloud.githubusercontent.com/assets/17921380/26658941/e06c5930-469f-11e7-901d-6177ec15f10a.png" width="500">
 </p>

 You can use the voice "Open Menu" to call out the hidden menu, to adjust and share the space anchor.
-The operation is divided into three categories: <i>Change Anchor</i>, <i>Upload Anchor<i> and <i>Download Anchor</i>.
+The operation is divided into three categories: <i>Change Anchor</i>, <i>Upload Anchor</i> and <i>Download Anchor</i>.
 Download Anchor means obtaining latest space anchor information for the Server and synchronizing with it; Upload Anchor means uploading the current HoloLens's space anchor to the Server;  Change Anchor means adjusting the current scene's location and then uploading it to the Server to synchronize after the adjusting completes.

 <p align="center">
 <img src="https://cloud.githubusercontent.com/assets/17921380/26658969/f8634742-469f-11e7-88d9-2a8726b6d73b.png" width="500">